 - When he played Edinburgh Castle in 2008, it was a cold and windy outdoor show and keyboardist Neil Larsen dropped a couple of minor but noticeable clams during a solo.
 As Cohen introduced the band a few minutes later, he gave the tiniest bit of emphasis to "the impeccable Neil Larsen."

 - For Want of a Nail: His music saved Roger Ebert's life.
-Here's how: Ebert was in the hospital for cancer treatment, and it looked like the surgery had been a success.
+Ebert was in the hospital for cancer treatment, and it looked like the surgery had been a success.
 He and his wife were getting ready to leave, but Cohen's song "I'm Your Man" starting playing on his iPod and Ebert chose to linger for a bit so he could listen to his song.
-Just after it ended, though, his cartoid artery burst and Ebert collapsed in the room.
+Just after it ended, though, Ebert's carotid artery burst and he collapsed in the room.
 Lucky for him, he was already in the hospital, so his life was saved.
-Had he not waited to listen to Cohen, Ebert would have been a car bleeding profusely, with a much slimmer chance of reaching his doctors again.
+Had he not waited to listen to Cohen, Ebert would have been in a car, bleeding profusely, with a much slimmer chance of reaching his doctors again.

 - Intercourse with You: He has a reputation.